What Is Normalizing Process? | Normalizing Process Procedure | Purpose of Normalizing Process

 #3.
 Grain growth stage

 During this stage, new grains are fully developed.
 The growth of the grain of the material is controlled by allowing the material to cool to room temperatures by placing it in the air.
 In thises process, the rate of cooling is higher than in the annealing process.
-This cooling is non-equilibriums cooling.
-Due to the faster rate of cool, we find a more refined grain structure than annealing.

 After these three steps, the ductility of the material increases, and its hardness decreases.
 Also, the material becomes more mechanized.